sihathf/stats220/README.md

 A meme that captures how I currently feel about my university studies is![](https://c.tenor.com/8druEACXtX8AAAAd/tenor.gif)

-### My University Experience:
+## My University Experience:

-- As a Computer Science student, I've gained a strong foundation in problem-solving, algorithms, and programming languages.
+- As a **Computer Science** student, I've gained a strong foundation in problem-solving, algorithms, and programming languages.
-- I’ve been working on projects that involve data analysis, algorithm optimization, and software design.
+- I’ve been working on projects that involve **data analysis, algorithm optimization, and software design**.
-- My university journey has been a mix of challenges and learning opportunities, from tackling tough coding problems to understanding the theory behind algorithms and statistics.
+- My university journey has been a **mix of challenges and learning opportunities**, from tackling tough coding problems to understanding the theory behind algorithms and statistics.